pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-is-a-cloudflare-secret.md

 {{% /choosable %}}

-- **Get started tutorital**: Follow a simple tutorial to [deploy a Hello World web application using Cloudflare Workers and Pulumi](https://developers.cloudflare.com/pulumi/tutorial/hello-world/)
+- **Get started tutorial**: Follow a simple tutorial to [deploy a Hello World web application using Cloudflare Workers and Pulumi](https://developers.cloudflare.com/pulumi/tutorial/hello-world/)
-- **Advanced secrets management**: For organizations that use more than one secrets manager and/or store configuration data in multiple locations, [Pulumi ESC (Environments, Secrets, and Configurations)](/docs/pulumi-cloud/esc/) offers a centralized solution for managing secrets and configurations across multiple environments.
+- **Advanced secrets management**: For organizations that use more than one secrets manager or store configuration data in multiple locations, [Pulumi ESC (Environments, Secrets, and Configurations)](/docs/pulumi-cloud/esc/) offers a centralized solution for managing secrets and configurations across various environments.
 Moreover, Pulumi ESC integrates with OIDC to allow the dynamic generation of credentials, elevating its utility in scenarios where secrets need to be frequently rotated or updated.
 Dive deeper into how Pulumi ESC can streamline your secrets management workflows by visiting the Pulumi ESC documentation for the [Pulumi ESC documentation for the AWS Secrets provider](/docs/pulumi-cloud/esc/providers/aws-secrets/).

 Our [community on Slack](https://slack.pulumi.com/) is always open for discussions, questions, and sharing experiences.
 Join us there and become part of our growing community of cloud professionals!